mdezhsetan/mdezhsetan/README.md

 </div>

 > Passionate about delivering high-quality results, I am a Software QA Engineer with experience in manual and automated testing.
-I am proficient in Python, SQL, and various testing tools, always eager to learn and explore new technologies to enhance my skills.
+I am proficient in SQL and various testing tools and acquainted with programming in JavaScript and Python.
+I always eager to learn and explore new technologies to enhance my skills.